-Imbi Neeme is a recovering blogger, impending novelist and compulsive short story writer, whose writing holds a toothpaste-smeared mirror up to her life.
+Imbi Neeme is a recovering blogger, debut novelist and compulsive short story writer, whose writing holds a toothpaste-smeared mirror up to her life.
 She considers herself to be a ‘domestic mystery writer’, spanning everything from ‘Who left the milk out?’ to the secrets we all keep, sometimes even from ourselves.

 Her first manuscript, The Hidden Drawer, made the judges’ commended list in the 2015 Victorian Premier’s Unpublished Manuscript Awards and was selected for the 2015 Hachette/Queensland Writers Centre Manuscript Development Program.